 Occupation & interests

-Renny was a member of the Sydney Lodge of Mark Master Masons No 25.
-He was also a champion marksman.
+Renny was a Justice of the Peace (JP).
+He was a member of the Sydney Lodge of Mark Master Masons No 25, and was also a champion marksman.

 Local government service